Get an internship at the Office of the Bicentennial

 This internship focuses on uncovering major discoveries, inventions, and scholarly achievements from IU’s past (across any campus, school, department, or center), developing historically and scientifically accurate depictions of these accomplishments, and translating them for modern and public audiences.
-Specific project interests for Spring 2018: Faculty Research Through the Years; pedagogical history of IU.
+Specific project interests for Summer 2018: Doc Counsilman and the Science of Swimming; photographer Will Counts.

 Signature Project Intern

 Advanced students will be selected to assist with administration, organization, and support for Bicentennial signature projects.
 Examples include: Public Arts Intern, Symposia Interns, and Time Capsule Interns.
-Specific Projects for Spring 2018: Public Arts, Title VI at 60 Symposia, and Time Capsule.
+Specific Projects for Summer 2018: Museum of IU curatorial intern.